 What will NDER do?

 NDER will do a number of things.
 Firstly NDER retires NADEX and its 80 column format data transfer replacing all NCS codification communications with XML.
-NDER will replace the use of OMT by NCBs and will enable the transfer of technical documentation between NCBS via documents encapsulated with the XML message.
-It will also implement more streamlined business rules and facilitate more automation by NCBs.
-Business rules will be enforced more centrally by NSPA making future modernisation efforts more streamlined as many of the systems and data validation controls are managed by NSPA and not by each NCB.
+NDER will replace the use of the Online Maintenance Tool (O MT) by nations and will enable the transfer of technical documentation between codification bureaux via documents encapsulated with the XML message.
+It will also implement more streamlined business rules and facilitate more tasks automation by codification software.
+Business rules will be enforced more centrally by NSPA making future modernisation efforts more streamlined as some of the systems and data validation controls will be managed by NSPA in addition to those ones done by each NCB.

 The core tenet of NDER is to enable all codification matters to be performed by codifiers in their national systems, such that they can for example: